 The Frame supports 4K resolution at 120Hz, though its other specs are mostly in the “ok” department.
 For example, it lacks any local dimming.
 But if you care more about interior design than TV specs, this is probably your best bet, for now at least.
 Amazon’s new Fire TV Omni is clearly aiming at the same crowd.
 Read our eyes-on impressions.

-The newest model of Samsung’s art-inspired TV retains the same QLED display as its predecessor but uses a new anti-glare, low-reflection coating dubbed “Matte Display,” which provides images with qualities that resemble an actual canvas.
+The newest model of Samsung’s art-inspired 4K TV retains the same QLED display as its predecessor but uses a new anti-glare matte display, which provides artwork and photos with qualities that resemble an actual canvas.

 You can get the latest ad-supported Kindle Paperwhite in used condition from Woot for just $84.99, which is about 40 percent cheaper than a new model currently sells for.
 This saves you $40, and it’s $10 cheaper than Amazon’s own refurbished model.
 Though, the one on sale at Woot is listed as being in “very good” condition and comes with a 90-day warranty, whereas the Amazon refurb includes a one-year warranty.

 The 2021 Paperwhite is a great improvement over the generation that came before it, with a larger 6.8-inch display, adjustable color temperature, USB-C port, and a battery that lasts for weeks, even with frequent use.
 Here’s another reminder that this e-reader includes ads, which, thankfully, you have the option to remove later for $20 if you find yourself hating them.
 The upcoming Kindle Scribe, with its included stylus and much higher price, seems intriguing, but the Paperwhite is a great reading experience that doesn’t break the bank.
 Read our review.